arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

   geom_function(mapping = aes(mappings))
 ```

-In the next section, we'll talk about what it means to call a data frame "tidy".
+In the next section, we'll talk in more detail about the first step, selecting a tidy data frame.

-### Template, Step 1
+### Step 1: tidy data frame

 Let's get started.
 The first detail is a "tidy" data frame which contains the data you want to plot.
 It replaces the generic `data_frame` in our template (shown again below).